Frequently Asked Questions about the Combined BA/MA Program in Sociology (the “Plus One” degree)

 What kinds of skills and abilities does the program provide?

 The traditional M.A. in sociology at Northeastern involves core courses in theory and methods, along with academic study in various fields.
 The “Plus One” program is different in three distinct ways.
 First, it focuses students’ training on an applied or practical set of social problems, such as issues of poverty, deviance, violence, environmental justice, or conflict within urban settings.
 Second, it emphasizes skills in research methods to a greater extent than does the traditional M.A. degree.
 Third, students are required to complete an internship practicum–typically, a research project conducted in conjunction with a local organization.
 As a result, students completing the Plus One degree will be well equipped to compete for rewarding positions in social research settings, community-based organizations, government, and business.

-Applications will be considered by the department’s Graduate Committee, working in conjunction with the Graduate School of Arts and Sciences.
+Applications will be considered by the department’s Graduate Committee, working in conjunction with the College of Social Sciences and Humanities Graduate School.
 Applicants must provide a personal statement and two letters of recommendation.
 To be considered for admission, students must have maintained a minimum overall GPA of 3.3, and a GPA of 3.6 in the major and must have demonstrated the potential for success in graduate study.
 The GRE examination need not be taken.
 For more information, contact the Department’s Graduate Coordinator (Dr. Matthew Hunt).
 For more information, see the Department’s website at http://www.northeastern.edu/socant/